Recovery Centers of America at King of Prussia

-- Provide insight and communicate all utilization challenges or concerns that may compromise patient’s treatment immediately and those which will impact proper billing of services
+- Provide insight and information at the request of treatment team members and communicate all utilization challenges or concerns that may compromise patient’s treatment immediately.

 - Work harmoniously with colleagues, supporting colleagues as appropriate and balancing individual and team goals

 - This job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.